Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added coordinate transformation functions to convert between sprite and dungeon coordinates.
 This consolidates all instances of these transformations into one place so that they can be changed easily.
 - Fixed bug on "Third" floor where the unbreakable walls would be invisible--helped in part by this transition to transformation functions.
 - Fixed bug where the ThunderCloud would not move vertically
+- Redid Smasher's move function and consolidated all 4 directions into a single function.
+- All door, trap, and wall sprites are now created when the Dungeon is first being constructed.
+A function for creating wall sprites was added.